openxrlab/xrdslam/README.md

 ds-run nice-slam --data YOUR_DATA --data-type DATA_TYPE
 ```

-To learn about the available methods:
+To learn about the available algorithms:

 ```
 ds-run -h
 ```

-To learn about a methods parameters:
+To learn about a algorithms parameters:

 ```
-ds-run {method} -h
+ds-run {algorithm} -h
 ```

 #### ds-viewer